chandra1sekar/data-engineering/14-Patterns-for-Data-Pipelines/sync-slides.md

 We recommend Presto as a much better query option in general, but hue has its uses.

 for droplets, `s/localhost/<droplet_ip>/`
+- hue can be used as a gui to browse the hdfs file directory, can upload and download files, change permissions, a lot of complications with hdfs are about permissions, so this easy access to what's up can be really helpful.
+- That's why we've been writing to the tmp directory is to avoid dealing with permissions for this class.
+- can also do a query editor in hue - e.g., select * from default.sword_purchases.
+- hive will try to kick off a bunch of map reduce jobs under the hood, and we haven't set up the resources to handle that.
+- therefore, Presto is better.
 :::